danvega/danvega-dev-nuxt/content/blog/2023/04/26/spring-boot-docker-compose.md

 slug: spring-boot-docker-compose
 date: "2023-04-26T08:00:00.000Z"
 published: true
-excerpt: In this tutorial you will learn about the new Spring Boot Docker Compose Module.
+description: In this tutorial you will learn about the new Spring Boot Docker Compose Module.
 This module allows you to use Docker Compose files directly with Spring Boot applications.
 author: Dan Vega
 tags:
   - Spring Boot